-Kumuthan Maderya is a historian of international relations, culture, and film based in Singapore after graduating from the National University of Singapore.
+Kumuthan Maderya is a historian of culture and film based in Singapore after graduating from the National University of Singapore.
 Believing that the duty of the critic is to save the film from those who created it, like a true Rajinikanth fan, he hopes to make the subaltern speak.
 He can also be found on Instagram @subalterntalkies.

 In the kulturkampf between India’s intelligentsia decrying the ‘cultural terrorism’ of extremists, a film like PK has me wondering, how long can secular liberals retain the moral high ground?